patrickfox/modern_a11y/src/articles/a11ywin-outlook-aria-labelledby.md

 title: Outlook Accessibility and aria-labelledby
 filename: a11ywin-outlook-aria-labelledby
 pubdate: 20150614
+author: 'Patrick Fox'
+summary: 'The Outlook Web App is a great example of a highly usable and accessible web experience, and an #a11ywin'
 ---

-##Outlook Accessibility and aria-labelledby
+<h2 data-page-title>Outlook Accessibility and aria-labelledby</h2>

-The Outlook Web App is a great example of a highly usable and accessible web experience, and an __#a11ywin__.
+<span class="summary">The Outlook Web App is a great example of a highly usable and accessible web experience, and an __#a11ywin__.</span>

-Email inboxes are most likely familiar to all of us: scads of information, mostly junk or outdated information.
-Summarizing the information in an individual email is a considerable task alone.
-The information contained in a single email or email thread comprises contain dozens of pieces of information:
+Email inboxes are surely familiar to all of us: scads of information, some of it important, most of it junk or outdated information.
+Aside from the sheer number of email in an inbox(mine currently has over 2000), summarizing and presenting the information contained in an individual email is a formidable task alone.
+The information contained in a single email or email thread comprises about a dozen data points:
 - sender
 - recipient(s)
 - subject